2017–18 North Florida Ospreys women's basketball team

-The 2017–18 North Florida Ospreys women's basketball team represents the University of North Florida in the 2017–18 NCAA Division I women's basketball season.
-The Ospreys, led by third year head coach Darrick Gibbs, play their games at UNF Arena and were members of the Atlantic Sun Conference.
+The 2017–18 North Florida Ospreys women's basketball team represented the University of North Florida in the 2017–18 NCAA Division I women's basketball season.
+The Ospreys, led by third year head coach Darrick Gibbs, played their games at UNF Arena and were members of the Atlantic Sun Conference.
 They finished the season 13–18, 5–9 in A-Sun play to finish in a tie for sixth place.
-They advanced to the semifinals of A-Sun Tournament where they lost to Jacksonville.
+They advanced to the semifinals of A-Sun Tournament, where they lost to Jacksonville.

 Media

 All home games and conference road games are shown on ESPN3 or A-Sun.TV.